studiocolibri/billy-bike/content/fr/privacy-policy.md

 OUR COMMITMENT TO CHILDREN’S PRIVACY:

 Protecting the privacy of young children is especially important.
-For that reason, our Services are not directed to persons under 16 years-of-age and BILLY does not knowingly collect or maintain Personal Information from persons under 16 years-of-age, including children under the age of 13\.
+For that reason, our Services are not directed to persons under 16 years-of-age and BILLY does not knowingly collect or maintain Personal Information from persons under 16 years-of-age, including children under the age of 13.
 If BILLY learns that Personal Information of persons under 13 years-of-age has been collected in the Services without verifiable parental consent, then BILLY will take the appropriate steps to delete this information.
-If You are a parent or guardian and discover that Your child under the age of 13 has obtained a Billy Brussel’ User Account, then You may alert BILLY at info@billy.bike and request that BILLY delete that child’s Personal Information from its systems.
+If You are a parent or guardian and discover that Your child under the age of 13 has obtained a Billy Brussel’ User Account, then You may alert BILLY at team@billy.bike and request that BILLY delete that child’s Personal Information from its systems.

 INTERNATIONAL VISITORS